yegor256/blog/_drafts/_speech.md

 **Provoke Questions**.
 You know how I know whether my talk was a success or a failure?
 I can tell by the amount of questions I get.
-The more the better.
+The more, the better.
 I've been lucky so far---even my worst talks had a few questions at the end.
 My best ones though were filled with them, starting from the 10th minute.
 That's what success is for me!
 How can you do the same?
 Be provocative in your content and exaggerate.
-Also, ask yourself before the talk, where are the points of concern and leave many of them unexplained.
+Also, ask yourself before the talk where the points of concern are, and leave many of them unexplained.
 Questions will show up.

 <hr/>